Setting up Zustand in your React App

 }));

-In components, call the hook and pick what you need.
-Use selectors so components only re-render when that slice changes.
+Call the hook and pick only what you need.
+Selectors ensure the component only re-renders when that specific slice changes.

 import React from "react";